Organic synthesis

 Organic synthesis is a branch of chemical synthesis concerned with the construction of organic compounds.
 Organic compounds are molecules consisting of combinations of covalently-linked hydrogen, carbon, oxygen, and nitrogen atoms.
 Within the general subject of organic synthesis, there are many different types of synthetic routes that can be completed including total synthesis, stereoselective synthesis, automated synthesis, and many more.
-Additionally, in understanding organic synthesis it is necessary to be familiar with the methodology, techniques, and applications of the subject.

 Total synthesis

 A total synthesis refers to the complete chemical synthesis of molecules from simple, natural precursors.
 Total synthesis is accomplished either via a linear or convergent approach.
 In a linear synthesis—often adequate for simple structures—several steps are performed sequentially until the molecule is complete; the chemical compounds made in each step are called synthetic intermediates.
 Most often, each step in a synthesis is a separate reaction taking place to modify the starting materials.
 For more complex molecules, a convergent synthetic approach may be better suited.
 This type of reaction scheme involves the individual preparations of several key intermediates, which are then combined to form the desired product.

 Robert Burns Woodward, who received the 1965 Nobel Prize for Chemistry for several total syntheses including his synthesis of strychnine, is regarded as the grandfather of modern organic synthesis.
 Some latter-day examples of syntheses include Wender's, Holton's, Nicolaou's, and Danishefsky's total syntheses of the anti-cancer drug paclitaxel (trade name Taxol).